- Nearly 1.6 million residents are enrolled in Medicare in Virginia; 12% percent are under age 65 and eligible due to a disability.

 Medicare beneficiaries can choose to get their healthcare coverage through private Medicare Advantage plans, or directly from the federal government via Original Medicare (which includes hospital coverage via Part A and outpatient/medical coverage via Part B).

-As of 2017, just 17 percent of Virginia Medicare beneficiaries were enrolled in Medicare Advantage plans; nationwide, the average was 33 percent at that point.
-As of September 2020, total private Medicare enrollment in Virginia (not counting people with private supplemental coverage like Part D and Medigap) stood at 394,708 people, or a little more than a quarter of the state’s Medicare population.
+As of 2017, just 18% of Virginia Medicare beneficiaries were enrolled in Medicare Advantage plans; nationwide, the average was 34% at that point.
+As of December 2021, total private Medicare enrollment in Virginia (not counting people with private supplemental coverage like Part D and Medigap) stood at 473,538 people, or about 30% of the state’s Medicare population.
 Most of those enrollees had Medicare Advantage plans, but there are also some people in Virginia who have Medicare Cost plans, which are a type of private Medicare coverage.
-The other 1,152,353 Medicare beneficiaries in Virginia had Original Medicare as of 2020.
+The other 1.1 million Medicare beneficiaries in Virginia had Original Medicare as of late 2021.

 The popularity of Medicare Advantage enrollment varies from one state to another.
-In Minnesota, nearly half of the state’s Medicare population is enrolled in Advantage plans, whereas only 1 percent of Alaska Medicare beneficiaries have Advantage plans (and those are via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).
+In Minnesota, more than half of the state’s Medicare population is enrolled in Advantage plans, whereas less than 2% of Alaska Medicare beneficiaries have Advantage plans (and those are via employer-sponsored coverage, as there are no Medicare Advantage plans available for individuals to purchase in Alaska).

 The annual Medicare coverage enrollment window (annual election period) runs from October 15 to December 7 each year, and allows Medicare beneficiaries the chance to switch between Medicare Advantage enrollment and Original Medicare, and add, drop, or switch to a different Medicare Part D prescription plan.
 People who are already enrolled in Medicare Advantage also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.